poojithagangamadri/poojitha-portfolio/README.md

 ---

-## 🎯 Summary
+## 🎯 Career Objective

 I am an ambitious and dedicated Electronics and Communication Engineering graduate seeking an opportunity in a reputed organization.
-I aim to continuously develop my skills, knowledge, and experience while contributing effectively to the company’s growth and success.
+I aim to continuously develop my skills and contribute effectively to organizational growth while enhancing my knowledge and experience.

 ---